Philadelphia Domestic Violence Defense Lawyer

 - Maximum Sentence – 20 years in prison

 Pennsylvania’s criminal statutes establish enhanced penalties for certain crimes, which could result in a higher fine or longer sentence.
-However, our criminal attorneys will work tirelessly to reduce your charges to a minimum.
+However, our Philadelphia domestic violence attorneys will work tirelessly to reduce your charges to a minimum.
+If you are facing penalties for domestic violence during COVID-19, our Philadelphia lawyers for quarantine domestic violence cases can help.

 Philadelphia Domestic Violence Defense Attorney Offering Free Consultations

-If you were arrested for domestic violence in Philadelphia, your entire future is at risk.
-Make sure you protect yourself by hiring a knowledgeable defense attorney with prior experience handling cases like yours.
-For a free legal consultation about domestic or spousal abuse charges in Philadelphia, call The Law Office of Lloyd Long at (215) 525-6818 right away.
-We serve defendants throughout Philadelphia, including Center City, South Philadelphia, North Philadelphia, and West Philadelphia.
+Your future is at risk if you are arrested for domestic violence in Philadelphia.
+Protect yourself by hiring our Philadelphia criminal defense lawyer with experience handling cases like yours.
+For a free case evaluation, call the Law Office of Lloyd Long at (215) 302-0171.
+We serve defendants throughout Philadelphia.